Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

     error = device_display_get_numbers(&num);
     ```

-- Get the maximum possible brightness with the `device_display_get_max_brightness()` function.The function returns the maximum brightness value that can be set.
+- Get the maximum possible brightness with the `device_display_get_max_brightness()` function.

+  The function returns the maximum brightness value that can be set.

     ```
     int error;